hummingbot/hummingbot-site/docs/installation/index.md

 ## Post-Installation

-After you have successfully installed Hummingbot, See [Post-Installation](./post-installation.md) for how to manage the folder structure, launch/exit the client, update it, etc.

-Then, check out the [Quickstart Guide](/quickstart) to build and run a trading bot!
+After you have successfully installed Hummingbot, See [Post-Installation](./post-installation.md) for how to manage the folder structure, launch/exit the client, update it, etc. Then, check out the [Getting Started] guides(/getting-started) to build and run a trading bot!

-## Orchestration Module
+## MQTT Brokers Repo

-See [Orchestration](./orchestration.md) for more information on ways to deploy multiple instances of Hummingbot with the Orchestration Module.
+See [Brokers](./broker.md) for more information orchestrating multiple instances of Hummingbot using MQTT message brokers.

 ## Hummingbot in the Cloud